-I often get asked how to re-size my toy patterns so I thought it would be great to show you what some re-sized toys look like AND how you can easily re-size a toy pattern yourself!
-Once you know the basics of re-sizing patterns, it’s EASY!
+Today I’m going to show you what some re-sized toys look like AND how you can easily re-size a toy pattern yourself!
+(Once you know the basics of re-sizing patterns, it’s EASY!)

 Kylie’s EXTRA LARGE Horse and Unicorn Pattern just look extra huggable!